-A native of Selma, NC, Edgar Blanco is beginning his first year as a Mountaineer.
-He is one of five History Education majors this year to be accepted into the Appalachian Community of Education Scholars (ACES).
-He enjoys playng soccer, connecting with fellow history and education majors, and is a member of the Hispanic Student Association (HSA).
+A native of Selma, NC, Edgar Blanco is one of five History Education majors accepted into the 2019-2020 Appalachian Community of Education Scholars (ACES).
+He enjoys playing soccer, connecting with fellow history and education majors, and is a member of the Latin Hispanic Alliance (formerly Hispanic Student Association).

 Why did you choose APP State?